I have this radical idea…

 I tend to think I take after both of them; I’m what I call ambi-brained: left-brained and right-brained.
 (It’s something I made up.
 Let’s just go with it.)

-It’s a weird analytical-meets-creative world I live in, but it means I have no trouble understanding the more technical elements of Facebook and search engine optimization (I even know a little code!), yet I’m just as comfortable teaching visual branding and storytelling through video.
-I was even a professional actor and singer for many years.
+It’s a weird analytical-meets-creative world I live in, but it means I have no trouble understanding the more technical elements of online business, yet I’m just as comfortable teaching visual branding and storytelling through video.

 I loved performing – and I was actually really good at it!
 I got the attention of talent agents, and soon found myself booking commercials and voiceover work quite consistently.